SamPassmore/SamPassmore.com/content/post/2023-08-13-epl-favourites-and-gambling/index.en.markdown

 <script src="{{< blogdown/postref >}}index.en_files/kePrint/kePrint.js"></script>
 <link href="{{< blogdown/postref >}}index.en_files/lightable/lightable.css" rel="stylesheet" />

-I watch alot of football, and I think about statistics a fair bit too.
+I watch a lot of football, and I think about statistics a fair bit too.

 I wondered how well bookies deal with simple season-long strategies.
 For example, if I bet $5 on the betting favourite for the whole season, would I make any money?